Lepton flavor violating decays $l_j\rightarrow l_i \gamma\gamma$: The essential content of SSM

 There are two angles $\tan\beta$ and $\tan\beta_\eta$, which are defined as $\tan\beta=v_u/v_d$ and $\tan\beta_\eta=v_{\bar{\eta}}/v_{\eta}$.
-The soft SUSY breaking terms of $U(1)_X$SSM are shown as
+The soft SUSY breaking terms of $U(1)_X$SSM are shown as:

-The new effect of the gauge kinetic mixing in $U(1)_X$SSM, has never been seen before in MSSM.
+The particle content and charge assignments for $U(1)_X$SSM are shown in the Table \ref {JJ1}.
+The new effect of the gauge kinetic mixing in $U(1)_X$SSM has never been seen before in MSSM.
 Here $U(1)_Y$ and $U(1)_X$ are two Abelian groups, and we denote $U(1)_Y$ charge by $Y^Y$ and $U(1)_X$ charge by $Y^X$.
 They generate the gauge kinetic mixing.
-The rotations of eigenstates 'EWSB' are divided into two categories, one is rotation in mass sector and the other is rotation in gauge sector.
-Rotations in gauge sector for eigenstates 'EWSB'
+The rotations of eigenstates 'EWSB' are divided into two categories.
+One is rotation in mass sector and the other is rotation in gauge sector.
+Rotations in gauge sector for eigenstates 'EWSB' are:

-$\theta_{W}$ is the Weinberg angle, the mixing matrices are parametrized by
+$\theta_{W}$ is the Weinberg angle, the mixing matrices are parametrized by:

 There are mass matrices for scalars and fermions.
-The mass squared matrix for CP-odd sneutrino $(\sigma_{l}, \sigma_{r})$ reads
+The mass squared matrix for $CP$-odd sneutrino $(\sigma_{l}, \sigma_{r})$ reads: